Efficient reduced-rank methods for Gaussian processes with eigenfunction expansions: Introduction

 After converting a Gaussian process to its KL-expansion, performing statistical inference is drastically simplified.
 For example, in the canonical Gaussian process regression task with~$N$ data points $\{(x_i, y_i)\}$, the regression model

 where

 has a closed-form solution that requires~$O(Nm^2)$ operations where~$m$ is the length of the KL-expansion.
-Furthermore, solutions can be computed using classical linear algebraic techniques that can be sped up to~$O(Nm)$ operations via~\cite{tyg}.
 We also introduce an algorithm for computing posterior moments of fully Bayesian Gaussian process regression in which we fit two hyperparameters of the covariance function, namely the timescale and the magnitude.

-The theoretical properties of KL-expansions have been well understood for many years, however their use in applied statistics communities has been virtually nonexistent despite the use of related reduced-rank algorithms~\cite{solin1} for Gaussian process regression.
+The theoretical properties of KL-expansions have been well-understood for many years.
+However, in applied statistics communities, the use of \emph{high-order approximations} of KL-expansions has been virtually nonexistent.
 Presumably one reason for this is the lack of standard tools (available in statistics-focused software packages) for numerically computing eigendecompositions of continuous operators.
 On the other hand, in the applied mathematics and computational physics communities, there is a large body of analysis of integral operators and numerical tools for their discretization (see, for example, \cite{kress1}) including finite element algorithms for computing KL-expansions~\cite{schwab1}.
 In this paper, the primary numerical tools we exploit for computing KL-expansions belong to a well-known class of Nystr\"om methods~\cite{yarvin} for computing eigendecompositions of integral operators.
 The dominant cost of the numerical scheme is the diagonalization of a symmetric, positive semi-definite matrix whose dimension scales as the number of quadrature nodes needed to accurately discretize it.
 This diagonalization is performed at most once during precomputation.

+Several basis function approaches have achieved popularity in the Gaussian process community, such as the Fourier-based \cite{lazaro2010, rahimi2007}.
+Like in our approach, in \cite{lazaro2010}, a basis function expansion is constructed such that its effective covariance kernel approximates some desired kernel.
+Their method benefits from the fact that Fourier basis function expansions are essentially free to compute and have analytical properties that are well-known.
+The primary advantage of the KL-expansion over other basis function approaches, including Fourier methods, is that the KL-expansion is an optimal compression in $L^2$, see~\eqref{3101}.
+As a general matter, the cost of performing Gaussian process regression with basis function approaches is $O(Nm^2)$, where $N$ is the number of data points and $m$ is the number of basis functions.
+As a result, reducing the number of basis functions in a Gaussian process representation can be crucial for practical use and can result in substantial computational savings.